antonfirsov/docs/2016/01-week4/2016-01-25-week-in-dotnet.md

 Tool of the week: SemanticMerge
 -------------------------------

-Diffing and merging become a lot more difficult when a refactoring starts moving code across files.
+Diffing and merging become a lot more difficult with complex refactorings.
-[SemanticMerge](https://www.semanticmerge.com/) solves that problem by building diffs based on a real understanding of the code.
+[SemanticMerge](https://www.semanticmerge.com/) improves on that experience by building diffs based on a real understanding of the code.
 Instead of comparing text, it compares the parsed structure of the code.
 It already supports .NET, and JavaScript support is planned.